0xRoqeeb/writeups/permx/permx.md

 ## Introduction

-In this write-up, we detail the steps taken to compromise the "Permx" Capture The Flag (CTF) challenge.
-This CTF involves multiple stages, including enumeration, vulnerability exploitation, privilege escalation, and root access.
-Each step is documented with the commands used, the vulnerabilities identified, and the techniques employed to gain control of the target machine.
+In this write-up, we detail the steps taken to compromise the "Permx" box from htb, the lab was straightforward and very beginner friendly ,this is a writeup of how i exploited it

 ### Target Overview

 - **Box Name:** Permx
+- **Difficulty** Easy
 - **IP Address:** 10.10.11.23
-- **Description:** [Brief description of the box, if available]
+-

 This write-up is intended for educational purposes and to provide insight into the methodology used during the penetration testing process.